 - Digital Inputs (D1 and D2): Two digital inputs are available for customer connections. - Output Relays (K1 and K2): Two output relays are available and can be used for Major and Minor Alarms. - CAN / Modbus (RS485) port is used to establish communication between Inview Slot and accessories.
 It also provide the +12 Vdc power to one Measure Box Battery.
-Note: In future version, user can use this port for RS485-Modbus communication. - Power: The redundant external auxiliary +12 Vdc and the power consumption is 5W.
+To know about RS485 pin details, refer to the section 5.5.8, page 21. - Power: The redundant external auxiliary +12 Vdc and the power consumption is 5W.
 By default, Inview Slot takes power from DC bus.
 If DC is not present, it takes +12 V from external Auxiliary power supply converter (AC to DC).